 Why should we spend our time and energy advocating for commercial publishers to adopt OER as part (or all) of their publishing model?
 For many reasons.
 First, we need many, many more OER options, and commercial publishers are great at creating learning materials.
 The fact that a startup like Flat World that hasn’t published a new open textbook in seven years is still the largest publisher of open textbooks in the US (by more than double) suggests how much OER an even larger commercial publisher could create if they were to put an OER model at the center of their work.

 More OER options will lead to more OER adoptions.
 More OER adoptions will empower more faculty to engage in OER-enabled pedagogy and other open educational practices.
-And when more faculty are adopting OER and engaging in open educational practices, good things will happen – both in terms of student success and cost savings.
+And when more faculty are adopting OER and engaging in open educational practices, good things will happen.
 If commercial publishers made OER creation and revision a core part of their publishing model, it would be good for publishers, faculty, and students.

 The second reason we should spend time advocating with commercial publishers is that, whether you want to admit it or not, we need them.
 More specifically, we need their content.
 Consider the following thought experiment: